 It takes just under two hours to travel by car from London to Stonehenge.
 If you’re visiting from overseas, you might have to hire a car.
 Don’t forget cars in the UK drive on the left hand side of the road!

 Biking to Stonehenge is a great idea if the weather is nice, but not advisable from London as it’s too far.
 Biking from Salisbury is a beautifully scenic route, download a route map here.

 Walking to Stonehenge?

-OK, so it’s a big task to walk to Stonehenge from London – it would take about 27 hours according to Google maps, and unfortunately it’s still pretty far to walk from even the closest train station!
-However, if you can make it to the nearby town of Amesbury, Stonehenge is a beautiful two mile walk away – the perfect way to soak up the scenery and explore this historical area.
+OK, so it’s a big task to walk to these Neolithic stones from London.
+According to Google Maps, it takes about 27 hours and unfortunately, it’s still pretty far to walk from even the closest train station!
+However, if you can make it to the nearby town of Amesbury, Stonehenge is a beautiful two mile walk away.
+It’s the perfect way to soak up the scenery and explore this historical area.

 We think a direct coach trip is the easiest way to get to Stonehenge – no need to battle with multiple methods of transport and you can see some gorgeous English scenery on the way.
-One thing is for sure – you have make sure you visit Stonehenge at least once in your lifetime!
+One thing is for sure, you have to visit Stonehenge at least once in your lifetime!

 Is it on your Bucket List?